 - Heuer 52 millimeter stopwatch, with 3-minute capacity and 1/100 second indication, Reference 503.220; shown in 1968/69 Heuer catalog (page 4.1).

-We believe that the Autavia chronographs were ordered by Tony George, the owner of the Speedway in the 1960s, and given as gifts to his friends and business associates.
-With respect to the Carreras and the stopwatches, we do not have any evidence suggesting that these timepieces were awarded as prizes to racers or entrants in the Indianapolis 500 race, or otherwise presented to VIPs.
-My best guess is that these timepieces were ordered by the gift shop at the Indianapolis Motor Speedway and sold to members of the public.
+We believe that the Autavia chronographs were ordered by Tony Hulman, the owner of the Speedway in the 1960s, and given as gifts to his friends and business associates.
+We do not have any evidence to suggest that any Heuer chronographs or stopwatches were awarded as prizes to racers or entrants in the Indianapolis 500 race.
+Some have suggested that the Carreras and stopwatches were sold in the Indianapolis Motor Speedway gift shop, but we have seen no evidence to support this idea.
+So these watches remain one of the mysteries of collecting vintage Heuer timepieces.

 In 1967, Mercury, a division of Ford Motor Company, entered a Mercury Cougar in the Trans Am racing series.
 Here is an excellent recap of the Cougar’s Trans Am season, which turned out to be its only season in the series.
 You can see additional photos of this Carrera HERE.